 Potential Problems With Your Well Pump

 - Irregular, fluctuating water pressure: If you open the faucet and the water is first a cascade, then a trickle, then a cascade again, then you have irregular water pressure.
 This usually indicates that your water tank is saturated.
 What this means is that the top half of the water tank, which is filled with air to force water into the pipes when a faucet is opened, has become waterlogged with water from the bottom half of the tank where the water is stored.
 As a result, there’s no more air pressure to push the water into your plumbing system and you experience intermittent water pressure.
 Additionally, because the pump will keep cycling on and off, your energy bill will rise.
 The only way to deal with this is to have a new tank installed.

-2. No water when you open the faucet: If the pump fails to deliver any water at all and the well switch is still on, then a breaker might have tripped.
-Usually, you can simply reset the breaker switch and it works fine, then you should be all set.
+- No water when you open the faucet: If the pump fails to deliver any water at all and the well switch is still on, you likely have a tripped breaker.
+If you reset the breaker switch and it works fine, then you should be all set.
 However, if this problem keeps reoccurring, there's a good chance your well pump is tripping the breaker and you'll need to call someone to check its wiring.

 - The pump doesn’t stop running: If the pump won’t stop running, then you’ll hear a constant clicking sound when the pressure switch keeps opening and closing.
 This can occur for a number of reasons and might indicate that the pressure switch needs replacing.

 - You have pooling water or wet spots in your yard: If there are puddles or wet spots in your yard and you haven’t had excess rain lately, then one of the pipes leading from the water tank to your home has probably sprung a leak.